GSA/devsecops-example/README.md

 A `mgmt` ("management") VPC is created.

 WordPress runs on a hardened Ubuntu 16.04 EC2 instance in a public subnet, and connects to a MySQL RDS instance in a private subnet.
-All of this is isolated in an `env` ("environment") VPC.
+All of this is isolated in an `env` ("environment") VPC, which is set up with [a VPN to a central Transit VPC](https://github.com/GSA/grace-core/tree/master/terraform/spoke).

 Currently, both the management and environment VPCs will be deployed in the same account, but we are moving to having them separate.